mmaulwurff/weapons-menu/README.md

 ```

 * If your mod has weapons that are very rare, or bonus, or secret, they can be marked so to be hidden from the menu until player gets them.

+* If you want to test your weapon mod support by yourself, see comments in source/data.acs file.

 ## Note for HUD developers